rjjrbatarao/obrajs/README.md

-# RawJs
+# ObraJS
 An ultra lightweight(2kb) reactive componetized lazyloaded json template engine using built in javascript template literal, works in the browser out of the box without building or compiling, just serve the teplate files as static assets.

 ## About
-RawJS build websites with reusable template files from any file extension without additional library, compiling and bundling.
+ObraJS build websites with reusable template files from any file extension without additional library, compiling and bundling.
 This leverages javascripts built-in template literal engine to process template string and native javascript dom for reactivity.
 Bringing back raw dom manipulation for learning javascript.

 ## Uses